The ownership wall

 Why European property purchases feel different from a US closing

 Europe is not one property system.
 Each country has its own notary logic, offer process, tax charges, registry rules, financing habits and renovation constraints.
-The dangerous moment is when an American treats the local signing document as if it were a familiar US contract.
+The dangerous moment is when an American treats the local signing document as familiar because it looks simple, while the residence, tax and funding consequences are still unresolved.

-• France: the notaire system gives the transaction a formal rhythm.
+- France: the notaire system gives the transaction a formal rhythm.
 The compromis can become binding earlier than Americans expect.
+Above EUR1.3 million of net French property, the wealth tax joins the annual budget.

-• Italy: the notaio is central, but cadastral, planning and regional partner checks need local attention before emotion takes over.
+- Italy: the notaio is central, but cadastral, planning and regional partner checks need local attention before emotion takes over.
+Read the full guide to buying property in Italy as an American.

 The tax and banking wall